 Trains are typically punctual, and they don’t spend long at the station unless you happen to board a train in the city from which it originates.
 Based on my experience, the trains whoosh in and out in a matter of minutes and won’t wait for anyone.
-My best advice is to arrive early.
+One of the top tips for family train travel in Europe is to arrive early.

 2. Prepare to Board the Train

 It often seems like survival of the fittest dictates who gets on the train first, so be ready to board your train coach with your children, if applicable, and your luggage well in advance of the scheduled departure time.

 Your train ticket will help you determine where to stand on the platform so that you are close to your coach or carriage when the train arrives.
 The following information from a recent ticket shows the class of service (1st), the carriage (2) and the seats.